Particular/docs.particular.net/nservicebus/serialization/custom-serializer.md

 snippet: RegisterCustomSerializer

+> [!NOTE]
-Note: When using multiple deserializers make sure that there's only one type registered per given `ContentType`.
+> When using multiple deserializers make sure that there's only one type registered per given `ContentType`.